 Each week consists of a short lesson taught by our outreach coordinator.
 The lesson is followed by a hands on experiment lead by the coordinator and fellow general members.
 The lessons are designed to outline basic concepts while allowing the students further to investigate the subjects.
-Our goal is to introduce science in a fun and exciting manner.
-Every Science Friday is ended with a few wrap up questions asked to the students.
+Our goal is to introduce science in a fun and exciting way.
+We conclude Science Friday with a few wrap up questions asked to the students.
 This is done so that the students have an overall sense of the lesson and how it might relate to the world outside of school.
-It also allows for an overall observation of how receptive the lesson is for the students; and where there is room for improvements in the lesson plans.
+It also allows for an observation of how receptive the lessons are to the students; and where there is room for improvements in the lesson plans.
 Throughout the entirety of the lesson, students are encouraged to ask questions and suggest topics they want to learn more for future Fridays.